PwnnMalhotra/PwnnMalhotra/README.md

 - 👋 Hi, I’m @PwnnMalhotra
 - 👀 I’m interested in Codeing and play chess
-- I recently completed Data structure
+- I recently completed Data structure and algorithm
 - 🌱 I’m currently learning backend development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...